hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 </details>

 ## Business Team
-<br/>Elizabeth Williams · Kari L. Jordan · Talisha Sutton-Kennedy
+<br/> Kari L. Jordan · Talisha Sutton-Kennedy

-Led by Elizabeth Williams, the Business Team works on the legal and financial aspects of our project and coordinates with our fiscal sponsor, Community Initiatives.
-Elizabeth Williams and her team members, Talisha Sutton-Kennedy and Kari L. Jordan, consistently evaluate and plan for our financial sustainability.
-Tracy Teal previously served on this team.
+Led by Kari Jordan, the Business Team works on the legal and financial aspects of our project and coordinates with our fiscal sponsor, Community Initiatives.
+Together with her team member, Talisha Sutton-Kennedy, Kari consistently evaluates and plans for our financial sustainability.
+Elizabeth Williams and Tracy Teal previously served on this team.
 Some of the projects the Business Team has embarked on since January 2019 include updating our grants collaboration workflow and producing a 2018 Annual Financial Report to support the Executive Council in strategic planning.
 More details about their quarterly projects is available below.

 <details>
 <summary>